MicrosoftDocs/sql-docs/docs/relational-databases/in-memory-oltp/configuring-storage-for-memory-optimized-tables.md

 ## Storage Capacity

 Use the information in [Estimate Memory Requirements for Memory-Optimized Tables](../../relational-databases/in-memory-oltp/estimate-memory-requirements-for-memory-optimized-tables.md) to estimate the in-memory size of the database's durable memory-optimized tables.
-Because indexes are not persisted for memory-optimized tables, do not include the size of indexes.
+Because indexes aren't persisted for memory-optimized tables, don't include the size of indexes.

-Once you determine the size, you need to provide disk space sufficient to hold the checkpoint files, which are used to store newly changed data.
-The data which is stored contains not only the contents of new rows added to the in-memory tables, but also new versions of existing rows.
+After you determine the size, you must provide disk space sufficient to hold the checkpoint files, which are used to store newly changed data.
+The data that's stored contains not only the contents of new rows that are added to the in-memory tables, but also new versions of existing rows.
 This storage grows when rows are inserted or updated.
-Row versions are merged, and storage is reclaimed at the same time as log truncation happens.
-So, if for any reason log truncation is held up, the in-memory OLTP store will grow.
+Row versions are merged and storage is reclaimed when log truncation occurs.
+If log truncation is delayed for any reason, the in-memory OLTP store will grow.

 A good starting point for sizing storage for this area is to reserve four times the size of durable, in-memory tables.
-Monitor the space usage and be prepared to expand the storage available to it if necessary.
+Monitor the space usage and be prepared to expand the storage that's available to it if necessary.

 ## Storage IOPS
  [!INCLUDE[hek_2](../../includes/hek-2-md.md)] can significantly increase your workload throughput.
 Therefore, it is important to ensure that IO is not a bottleneck.